 An annual unappropriated budget is adopted for the General Fund and Special Revenue Fund by the District's Board of Directors.
 The budgets are prepared using the same method of accounting as for financial reporting.
-There were no amendments to the budgets during the year.
+The Board amended the General Fund budget during the year to reflect changes in anticipated revenues and expenditures.
+There were no amendments to the Special Revenue Fund budget during the year.